 Fight Back on Spring Break is a specialized version of Students Fight Back.
-It is also gender neutral and puts special attention on how we can be safer and look out for each other more actively on Spring Break or any time we want to be social, have a good time, or travel away from home.
+It is also gender inclusive and puts special attention on how we can be safer and look out for each other more actively on Spring Break or any time we want to be social, have a good time, or travel away from home.
 This program is also 75 mins + Q&A.

 IMPACT is a 3 or 5 hour full contact, adrenaline based self-defense program.
 It is a perfectly designed program to follow up one of our core programs and is designed to be an intensive for a smaller group of attendees.

 PAY IT FORWARD and Spread the Good Word of Personal Safety and Self-Defense

 Kirkland Productions in partnership with the Girls Fight Back Team is offering a Pay It Forward special to allow colleges and universities already bringing one of our programs to their campus (Girls Fight Back, Students Fight Back, Fight Back on Spring Break, or The Awkward Hug) to host a second program at a local junior high or high school of their choice for a deeply discounted fee.